Real Estate Case Interview: Framework, Metrics, and Worked Example (2026)

 Real estate finance interviews test technical modeling.
 You will be asked to build a DCF in Excel, calculate DSCR (Debt Service Coverage Ratio), or value an asset using comparable transaction multiples.
 The deliverable is analytical precision, not strategic framing.

-At McKinsey and BCG, real estate cases typically arise when advising pension funds, sovereign wealth funds, or large developers on portfolio strategy.
-At CBRE and JLL, cases are closer to advisory mandates — market entry feasibility, asset repositioning, or location strategy for occupiers.
-At real estate PE firms, the cases blend both, but the interview style leans finance unless you are interviewing for a strategy or portfolio management role.
+At McKinsey and BCG, real estate cases may arise when advising pension funds, sovereign wealth funds, or large developers on portfolio strategy.
+At CBRE and JLL, cases often sit closer to advisory mandates: market entry feasibility, asset repositioning, or location strategy for occupiers.
+At real estate PE firms, the cases can blend both, but the interview style often leans finance unless you are interviewing for a strategy or portfolio management role.

 For a broader view of how to orient your preparation across firm types, see the management consulting firms ranking guide.